 In your bag

-Prices: €4 or more for a sandwich, €8,50 and up for a main dish, €15 and up for a full meal.
-If you prefer, you may buy food at a boulangerie-pâtisserie or sandwicherie, at the local covered market les Halles or a grocery store and have lunch by the river side, on the school terrace if the weather permits it or in the school entrance hall.
+Prices: €4 or more for a sandwich, around €8,50 for a main dish, and €15 and higher for a full meal.
+You may buy food at a boulangerie-pâtisserie or sandwicherie, at the local covered market les Halles or a grocery store and have lunch by the river side, on the school terrace if the weather permits it or in the school entrance hall.

 A few prices